bytex-solutions/snamp/docs/installation.md

 Note that Load Balancer might require a special configuration because interaction between your Monitoring & Management Tool and SNAMP might be based on connectionless protocol, such as SNMP.

 ## SNAMP Management Console
-Snamp Console is available only in the paid version.
+SNAMP Web Console is available after purchasing support plan.
 Console is provided as an optional module for SNAMP - kar archive.
-You can get it according to our SLA conditions.

 1. Get `web-console-feature-X.Y.Z.kar` archive.
 2. Copy downloaded artifact into `<snamp>/deploy` folder

 Verify your installation using `feature:list -i`, `bundle:list` and `log:exception-display` shell commands.
-If web-console has been installed open the [link](http://YOUR_HOST:8181/hawtio/login).
+If web-console has been installed open the [link](http://YOUR_HOST:3535/hawtio/login).
-8181 is a default port for web-console.
-In case of local installation you can check [this](http://localhost:8181/hawtio/login) link.
+3535 is a default port for web-console.
+In case of local installation you can check [this](http://localhost:3535/hawtio/login) link.